 Modes and controls hardly vary from model to model, so that wasn’t a major factor for us.
 Same with refrigerant—every current model uses the same R410A refrigerant.
 We did want to have manageable portability; we’ve found in tests that weight is much less important for portability than the design of the casters.

-We settled on three finalists that were priced fairly and widely available at the time of our research, purchased them, and brought them in for testing: the Whynter Elite ARC-122DS, Whynter ARC-14S, and the Avallon APAC140S.
+We settled on three finalists that were priced fairly and widely available at the time of our research, purchased them, and brought them in for testing: the Whynter Elite ARC-122DS, the Whynter ARC-14S, and the Avallon APAC140S.
 (We did not test the Elite ARC-122DHP, because the air conditioning components are identical to the ARC-122DS, according to Whynter.)

 We attempted a cooling and dehumidification test, but we don’t really trust the data we’ve gathered so far.
 For each of our finalists, we warmed an area to 80 degrees Fahrenheit and raised the relative humidity to 51 percent, in accordance with an industry-standard test.
 We set the target temp on each unit as low as it would go, ran each unit for 30 minutes, and noted how much it was able to drop the temperature and humidity.
 However, the outdoor temperature was only in the 50s at the time of our testing (late April in Boston), so the infiltration air likely chilled the room as much as the actual cooling system.
 We repeated these tests during a second session on an unusually warm day in May.
 We’re going to use these initial results as baseline data for later tests, which we plan to run for longer periods during summer heat waves.
 We’re also hoping to find a practical way to measure how much infiltration air each model pulls into a room.